Heartpray3/AETHER/README.md

 ---

 ## Project Overview
-**ROBO-QUEST** is a proof-of-concept project demonstrating a multi-robot exploration system capable of autonomously navigating and mapping unknown environments.
+**AETHER** is a proof-of-concept project demonstrating a multi-robot exploration system capable of autonomously navigating and mapping unknown environments.
 Designed for research and educational purposes in space exploration, this system complies with the minimum sensor requirements of the Canadian Space Agency (CSA).
 The system enables real-time monitoring, control, and debugging through an interactive web interface.

 Key features include:
 - Real-time mapping of the exploration zone.